SAP-samples/successfactors-extension-calculate-employee-seniority/06-ConfigureEventsOnSAPSuccessFactors/README.md

   ![Integration Destination Settings](./images/IntegrationDestination.png)

   12. Review the summary, save the integration job, and then click **Go to Intelligent Service Center** to complete the mapping of the integration flow to an intelligent event.
+You can also use the **Run Now** button to confirm that the job ran as expected.
+Keep in mind this will push a message into your Event Mesh queue and may result in a new record in the persistence.

   ![Integration Summary](./images/IntegrationSummary.png)